jtaylor-cloud/Mr.FractionFactory/README.md

 What it does
 Students enter through a loading screen (Mr. Fraction dancing), land on the factory home page, and pick a station.
 Each station teaches the same numbers from a different angle — fraction, decimal, and percent — so students stop seeing them as separate topics.

-Station -- Name -- What Students DO
+Station -- Name -- What Students D0

 01 -- Job Training -- A guided, multi-step lesson on what fractions are and how to operate on them, with Mr. Fraction dialogue that names what students are noticing and surfaces the why.
 Includes the multiplication area-grid model.

 02 -- Simplifier -- Reduce fractions to lowest terms with a full Euclidean-algorithm engine, animated step reveals, and canvas pie charts.

 03 -- Operations -- Add, subtract, multiply, and divide fractions with visual area models, sign toggles, LCD coaching, and division-bracket arrows.

 04 -- Converter --Turn fractions into decimals and percentages with pie charts, number lines, and percent bars shown side by side.

 05 -- Factory Floor -- Seven randomized, gamified challenges across three difficulty tiers.
 Ships only on 100% correctness, with "Try Again" on every challenge and a Certificate of Completion at the end.

 Mr. Fraction appears at the bottom of every page except the home page.